-How do I transfer remote files to my Windows PC remotely?
+How do I transfer remote files to my Windows PC?

 "I need to transfer files from the faraway PC to the local PC for work purposes (both PCs are Windows 10)."
 But I couldn't figure out how to operate or which tools to employ.
 Can you provide me with some guidance and instructions on how to proceed?
 Please accept my sincere gratitude."

-To transfer files from remote PC, we’ll introduce 3 ways with specific steps for you.
-Keep reading ad take into practice.
+To transfer remote PC files, we’ll introduce 3 ways with specific steps for you to achieve the goal.
+Keep reading ad take it into practice.

 Way 1.
 Remote Desktop

-If the 2 PCs are on the same network, it seems more convenient and easier to use Windows built-in feature, Remote Desktop (RDP) to let us achieve remote file transfer on Windows 11, 10, 8, 7...
+If the 2 PCs are on the same network, it seems more convenient and easier to take advantage of Windows built-in feature, Remote Desktop (RDP) to achieve remote file transfer on Windows 11, 10, 8, 7...

 Step 1.
 Enable the Remote Desktop on the host PC.
 Press Win + I to open Settings, and then find System and Remote Desktop.
-Under the “Enable Remote Desktop”, turn on the button.
+Under the “Enable Remote Desktop” line, drag the slider to the right.